 Book design and production by John Do, www.dobookdesigns.com

 Poetry of Dev Nadev used by permission of the Dev Nadev Foundation.

 This rounds up the elements of the copyright page that most self-publishers will need in their books.
-If you have specific questions about how to set up your copyright page, please put them in the comments.
+If you have specific questions about how to set up your copyright page, take a look at our sample copyright pages.